 Bed and Breakfast – Our Bed and Breakfast accommodation in Rainow, Macclesfield is ideal for groups, families, couples and individuals.
 It is the perfect base for exploring the Peak District, Lyme Park, Cheshire, Manchester as well as Liverpool.

-Self Catering – We currently have three self catering cottages available.
-Croft Cottage, Meadow Cottage, and Cook Hill Cottage.
-All cottages are entirely self contained, however Croft and Meadow can also be booked together to accommodate a large group of up to 10 people as both cottages are connected by an adjoining door.
+Self Catering – We currently have two self catering cottages available.
+Croft Cottage, and Meadow Cottage.
+Both cottages are entirely self contained, however they can also be booked together to accommodate a large group of up to 10 people as they are connected by an adjoining door.
 Perfect for that country getaway!